-Today, many people are pursuing the off grid lifestyle for a myriad of different reasons.
-For some, the money saving benefits are most appealing, while others simply wish to have energy security in the event of a power outage.
+Today, many people are pursuing the off grid lifestyle for a myriad of reasons.
+For some, the money-saving benefits are most appealing, while others simply wish to have energy security in the event of a power outage.
 These are both benefits of off grid living.
 One of the first necessities one must consider, especially in cold climates, is off grid heating.

-As a result, the best place to begin is with the changes that will have the biggest impact on your finances and energy security, which are typically heating and cooling.
+The best place to begin is with the changes that will have the biggest impact on finances and energy security, which are typically heating and cooling.
 Combined they are the biggest energy cost for the average household, accounting for a large proportion of the annual energy bill.

 The best part about this process is that it’s extremely affordable and requires very simple materials.
-For instance, it means inspecting your home for drafts, making improvements to your home’s insulation, and installing a thermostat where possible.
+The key points include inspecting your home for drafts, making improvements to your home’s insulation, and installing a thermostat where possible.

 Once you have improved the energy efficiency of your home you can begin thinking about the best types of off grid heating systems.
 There are a variety of options available, each with various pros and cons.
-These include wood burning stoves, active solar heating, propane gas, and other carbon based fuels such as gasoline, coal, oil and diesel.
+These include wood burning stoves, active solar heating, passive solar heating, propane gas, and other carbon-based fuels such as gasoline, coal, oil, and diesel.

-The type of heating solution that is right for you will depend on a wide variety of factors; these include your local climate, heating requirements, access to fuel, and size of your property.
+The type of heating solution that is right for you will depend on a wide variety of factors, including your local climate, heating requirements, access to fuel, and size of your property.

 Ideally, you should have more than one option available, that way you will always have a backup heat source and won’t ever have to rely on a single source of fuel.
 With that in mind, here are some of the best types of heat sources for off grid living.

-Wood is also a great fuel source since you can harvest it and store it yourself, potentially giving you access to a 12 month fuel supply on your own property.
+Wood is also great because you can harvest it and store it yourself, potentially giving you access to a 12-month or longer fuel supply on your own property.
 That’s certainly a lot of fuel security.

 Common wood burning appliances that are ideal for off-grid living include the likes of wood burning stoves, furnaces, and fireplaces.
 In particular, wood burning stoves remain popular for off grid living as they require no electricity, can provide that homely aesthetic, and are able to generate a good amount of heat.
 They are also relatively cheap to buy and install.

 Propane is a gas fuel obtained through the processing of crude oil, along with kerosene, gasoline, and diesel oil.
-It’s particularly useful as an off-grid fuel since it’s so versatile and can be used for a wide variety of different appliances including propane space heaters, generators, and cookers.
+It’s particularly useful as an off-grid fuel since it is so versatile and can be used for a wide variety of different appliances, including propane space heaters, generators, and cookers.
 Most propane heating appliances also have thermostats, which are certainly useful as it means you can control the amount of energy you use and when.

-Another major advantage of propane is that it is extremely energy efficient, which means you can acquire a lot of energy for the amount of gas burned and it is also considered a “clean fuel” in the Energy Policy Act of 1992.
+Another major advantage of propane is that it is extremely energy efficient, meaning you generate a lot of energy for the amount of gas burned.
+It is also considered a “clean fuel” in the Energy Policy Act of 1992.

-Propane is also a great fuel as it doesn’t degrade at the same rate as other common off-grid fuels like gasoline and firewood.
-As a result, this fuel is a great choice for long term storage, which is ideal in a SHTF scenario.
+Another advantage of propane is that it doesn’t degrade at the same rate as other common off-grid fuels like gasoline and firewood.
+As a result, this fuel is a great choice for long-term storage.

 Unfortunately, there are a few disadvantages to propane fuel, mainly safety concerns.
 For example, pressurized propane tanks can be quite hazardous if not handled or stored correctly, particularly if stored in large quantities.

-In addition, the cost of propane can vary widely depending on which part of the country you are located in, and propane appliances can be quite difficult to repair, often requiring a high level of knowledge and/or training to handle.
+In addition, the cost of propane can vary widely depending on your location.
+Also, propane appliances can be difficult to repair, often requiring a high level of knowledge and/or training to handle.

-Solar powered heating is another good heating option for off grid living, but it must be said that it is only really viable as a primary power source for those that get substantial amounts of daylight hours.
+Solar powered heating is another great option for off grid living.
+It must be said, however, that it is only really viable as a primary power source for those that get substantial amounts of daylight hours.
 Therefore, it shouldn’t be entirely relied upon by those that live more north of the equator, where the availability of sunlight is going to be limited.

-Still for some it can be a superb option for warming the home.
-Active solar heat is one such method and involves the use of copper painted pipes filled with water.
-Essentially, this set-up is placed in a location of the home that gets a good amount of sun exposure.
-The thermal energy from the sun will then be absorbed by the water, becoming warm and in turn will flow to wherever the pipework is installed.
+Still, for some, it can be a superb option for warming the home.
+One method involves the use of copper-painted pipes filled with water.
+This setup is placed in a location that gets a good amount of sun exposure.
+The thermal energy from the sun will be absorbed by the water, becoming warm, and in turn, will flow to wherever the pipework is installed.

-This system is not passive, as a pump is required to control the flow of water, hence why it is called active solar heat.
-It works much like a conventional water heating system, except instead of a gas or electric water heater; the sun’s natural rays are used.
+This system is not passive, as a pump is required to control the flow of water.
+It works much like a conventional water heating system, except instead of a gas or electric water heater, the sun’s natural rays are used.